 - Chivalrous Pervert: Male!Orlando in the 1500s, who's engaged to a nice girl but who falls for a Russian princess.

 - Crosscast Role: Orlando himself, at least until the physical transition.
-Elizabeth I is additionally played by trans woman author, raconteuse and LGBT icon Quentin Crisp, who at the time was unaware of being transgender and was cast as a male actor.
+Elizabeth I is additionally played by trans woman author, raconteuse and LGBT icon Quentin Crisp, who at the time was unaware of being transgender (in fact, Crisp didn't come out until shortly before dying at age 90) and was cast as a male actor.

 - The Cynic: Nick Greene, who wants Orlando's patronage but sees no reason why he should even pretend to be grateful for it.
 Orlando seems to agree.